devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SRS.md

 SITE-3: The system shall adopt a color scheme that is easy to use in the dark.

+SITE-4: The system shall use flask 1.1.1 with Python 3.6+ to run.

 ## 4.2 Chords

 ### 4.2.1 Description and Priority